helpful-bits/plantocode/README.md

-# o1 XML Parser
+# Git Patch Generator

-A simple parse-and-apply tool that parses XML responses from o1 in ChatGPT and applies them to a target codebase.
+A tool that helps generate prompts and apply git patches from o1 in ChatGPT to your codebase.

-## Demo
+## Features

-Coming soon.
+- Generate prompts that include your current codebase
+- Apply git patches from o1 responses directly to your codebase
+- Works with IDE patch import functionality
+- Search and filter files to include in the prompt
+- Bulk include/exclude files by search or selection

 ## Quick Start